Share

 Wait time for an EAD

 The wait time can vary by immigration status and service center.
-Check case processing times online.
-You can see estimated wait times for your personal case by logging into your myUSCIS account.
+You can check general case processing times online.
+You can also see estimated wait times for your case by logging into your myUSCIS account.
 After USCIS receives your application, they will also send you a receipt number to track the status of your application.

 EAD expiration